wolfy-online/.github/CODE_OF_CONDUCT.md

 ### 2. Scope

-This Code of Conduct applies to all activity within wolfy.online Open Source Organization, including but not limited to:
+This Code of Conduct applies to all activity within Wolfy Open Source, including but not limited to:

 - Source code repositories
 - Issues, pull requests, and code reviews